Okipa/laravel-form-components/README.md

 </x-form::form>
 ```

-You also can customize the error bag that should be used to determine components success/error statuses and error messages.
+You also can customize the error bag that should be used to determine components success/error statuses and error messages on form components.

 ```blade
 <x-form::form errorBag="profile_update">